Quick ideas and easy recipes for 14 favorite local crops

 Recipe: Rosy Strawberry Sorbet

 Corn is one of the tastiest and most versatile of summer crops.
-Toss it into almost any dish to add a refreshingly crisp texture
+Toss it into almost any dish to add a refreshingly crisp texture and creamy-sweet flavor.

 Quick idea No. 1: Toss cooked corn kernels with diced tomatoes, chopped basil, olive oil, ground black pepper, and white or regular balsamic vinegar.